ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/quick-start-cli.md

 ##### 1. Install Python and Pip

-Download and install [Python versions 2.7.11+ or 3.6.5+](https://www.python.org/downloads/source/), or use your distrubution's package manager to install Python and Pip.
+Download and install [Python versions 2.7.11 or 3.6.5](https://www.python.org/downloads/source/) or later, or use your distrubution's package manager to install Python and Pip.

 As an example, you can use the following in Ubuntu: